Whenever someone asks where they should go in Scotland, my immediate answer is GLENCOE! (Complete with capitals and exclamation mark.)

 Loch Achtriochtan (try saying that three times fast), looking back through the valley.
 I’d love to come back and get my photography on around the loch.
 Plus there’s yet another gorgeous white house there!

 A walk around Glencoe Lochan – I had no idea it was this scenic before we went!
-It’s a really short walk too, so very easy if you fancy a walk with nice views but not a full on hike.
+It’s a really short walk too, so very easy if you fancy a walk with nice views but not a full-on hike.
+In fact, it’s fully accessible too.

 And finally, probably my favourite photo I’ve ever taken: